 As an award-winnng model for innovative community development in Chicago, LADCOR has reached over 3,000 area businesses, leveraged over $300 million of investment created and/or retained 3,500 jobs.
 LADCOR retail developments, including the 12-store Kimball Plaza, enabled the commercial district to achieve a less than 3% vacancy rate and emerge with a variety of ethnic and immigrant owned businesses.

-LADCOR is also exploring opportunities for transit oriented development (TOD) in the Lawrence, Kedzie and Kimball retail district.
-Along with visible physical improvements and long-range community planning, TOD is part of our overall strategy of making the Albany Park, North Park and Mayfair communities a destination shopping district.
+LADCOR is also exploring opportunities for transit oriented development (ETOD) in the Lawrence, Kedzie and Kimball retail district.
+Along with visible physical improvements and long-range community planning, ETOD is part of our overall strategy of making the Albany Park, North Park and Mayfair a vibrant community.